 It is your responsibility to ensure there is ample processing and registration time before your start date.
 In addition, when you accept an offer from an employer, you must cease looking for other opportunities and remove yourself from all other potential opportunities for the semester.

-Note: The International Center takes seven business days after you submit your CPT form and offer letter with a job description to process your new I-20.
+Note: The Office of Global Services takes seven business days after you submit your CPT form and offer letter with a job description to process your new I-20.

 To begin the process of approval for your experiential learning opportunity, you need to create an “Experience” record in Handshake.